 The funding for the operation of local government is provided from several sources:

-The legislative body of local government establishes the amount of funding required.
-In Shrewsbury it is the town meeting.
+The legislative body of local government establishes the amount of funding required and approves the annual budget.
+In Shrewsbury the legislative body is the representative Town Meeting.

-It is the Assessor's responsibility to determine how much of the total receipts are attributable to the property tax and distribute it evenly and fairly based upon the assessed values established by the appraisal process.
+It is the Assessor's responsibility to determine how much of the total budget requirements are attributable to the property tax and distribute it evenly and fairly based upon the assessed values established by the assessment process.